ATROPINE- atropine sulfate solution/ drops

 • 7.
 DRUG INTERACTIONS

-7.1 Monoamine oxidase inhibitors (MAOI)
+7.1 Monoamine Oxidase Inhibitors (MAOI)

 The use of atropine and monoamine oxidase inhibitors (MAOI) is generally not recommended because of the potential to precipitate hypertensive crisis.